 The techniques and methodologies incorporate the weapons found on a contemporary soldier, and account for the weight of body armor, ammunition, radio’s, helmets, and other essential gear.
 Units within the CIA, and Navy SEALs used the CQD system of fighting for nearly 20 years until it was unfairly branded, and replaced.
 CQD defined weapon positions that were advantageous for fighting and shooting, created for use within the fighting system.
 The SEALs and other units quickly found the guns-up position is preferred even when outside the parameters of CQD.

 This was the beginning of a significant change in tactics for the SEAL Teams, while performing CQB/CQC we had run low port when clearing corners.
 CQD, banned the use of low port around corners and demanded High Port, or 10-Gun.
 Although, SEALs were already accustomed to running High Port, we weren't used to running muzzle up in when stacked in the Shooter Train, or clearing around corners.
 Heated arguments ensued.
 Negative arguments mostly centered around safety concerns for people in the cat-walk and above the Shooter Train.
-Positive arguments emphasized numerous reasons why it was better tactically and that is was safer for the shooter train.
+Positive arguments emphasized the numerous reasons why it was better tactically, providing faster sight pictures and that is was safer for the Operators in the shooter train.

 - Clearing corners muzzle up facilitates better situational awareness.

 - Clearing corners in tight quarters from Low Ready results in occasional flagging.